UWDATA515/uwdata515.github.io/projects.md

 * Organized as described in the section on project structure
-* Quality of the documentation (especially the functional specification and design specification)
+* Quality of the documentation (especially the functional specification and design specification), including how to run the project so that the instructors can understand how to make it work.
 * Uses at least two data sources
 * Code quality, especially consistent coding standard (e.g., ``pylint``).
 * Test coverage
 * Quality of the example of using the package (in the examples folder of the project repository)
-* Implements continuous integration (e.g., via travis-CI), and all tests pass.
+* Implements continuous integration (e.g., via GitHub actions or travis-CI), and all tests pass (lint, tests, and code coverage).
-* Completeness of the setup.py script
+* Completeness of the [setup.py script](https://docs.python.org/3/distutils/introduction.html#an-introduction-to-distutils) or [pyproject.toml](https://packaging.python.org/en/latest/tutorials/packaging-projects/#packaging-python-projects)
 * Features implemented (ie the code should be functional, even if the project did not accomplish all the goals that it set out to)
 * Creativity and technical challenge
 * Technology review